-Currently, job training programs that were developed as a result of the passage of the Future Energy Jobs Act (FEJA) (P.A.
-99-0906) are being managed by Commonwealth Edison (ComEd) until June 30, 2022.
+Job training programs that were developed as a result of the passage of the Future Energy Jobs Act (FEJA) (P.A.
+99-0906) were being managed by Commonwealth Edison (ComEd) until June 30, 2022.

-At that time, the management of these programs will change hands from ComEd to the Department of Commerce and Economic Opportunity (DCEO).
-These programs are will also be updated in size and scope.
+At that time, the management of these programs changed hands from ComEd to the Department of Commerce and Economic Opportunity (DCEO).
+These programs will also be updated in size and scope.
 This change was mandated by the Climate and Equitable Jobs Act (CEJA) (P.A.
 102-0662), which was signed into law on September 15, 2021.

 The passage of CEJA also formed a new distinction for Approved Vendors under the Adjustable Block Program called Equity Eligible Contractors (EECs).
 This new type of Approved Vendor receives the same REC price as other project applications submitted to the program, but are offered a distinct block of capacity that is reserved for those that qualify as EECs.